 App designers should introspect their chosen color palette at the start of the creative design process, and they should follow the color scheme consistently throughout the app design.
 This ensures getting free of unwanted deviations while following a uniform and consistent color scheme throughout.

-While using an app, the users should be able to make their way around with ease while sticking to a logical progression of in-app actions and choices.
+While using an app, the users should be able to easily make their way around while sticking to a logical progression of in-app actions and choices.
 The design, instead of hindering this smooth journey, should make things easier for this.
 This is why it is advisable to use a consistent design structure.

 It is now time tested that the app users mostly navigate and move their eyes in F-shape or, more precisely, from left to right and from top to bottom.
 In mobile apps, the users scan the screen more vertically and faster than the websites on desktops.
 Your design grid should make use of this finding.